jymfony/jymfony/README.md

 - `@jymfony/routing`
 - `@jymfony/testing`

-Each component have its own `README.md`, you can read more about those there.
+Each component has its own `README.md`, you can read more about those there.

 Also, it comes with some `DataStructures`.
 With Jymfony you can declare:
 - interfaces